-Here are a few ways you can tell the difference between Cape buffalo and water buffalo.
+Here are a few ways you can easily identify both the Cape buffalo and the water buffalo.

 We'll start with the Cape buffalo (Syncerus caffer).
 Also known as the African buffalo, these animals inhabit much of southern and eastern Africa.
 While a few different subspecies of African buffalo do exist, the Cape buffalo is by far the most common and best known.
 Among other African countries, Cape buffalo herds roam parts of Kenya, Tanzania, Mozambique, Zambia, Zimbabwe, Botswana, Namibia and South Africa.

 Average size varies, but mature Cape buffalo bulls typically weigh 1,000-2,000 pounds.
 As you can see in the photo below, Cape buffalo have dark brown or black coats.
 Bulls also have very large, solid horns that grow downward before curving back up.
 Older bulls also have a distinctive "boss" on their forehead.